bipinKrishnan/malayalam_visual_question_answering/README.md

    * finetune.py - code to run the second phase (finetuning) of the model training.
    * test.py - code to evaluate the trained model on the test set of VQA-X dataset.
    * utils.py - helper functions and classes for training and evaluating the model.
+   * demo.py - script to run the demo of the project.
+You will get an interface to upload an image and a question, the model generated answer will be shown in the same interface.

 3. Training the model